bartificer/programming-by-stealth/docs/pbs19.md

 // Returns    : A number (NaN if the input is invalid)
 // Arguments  : 1) the number to calcualte the factorial of
 // Throws     : NOTHING
-// Notes      : This is an itterative (loop-based) solution function factorial(n){
+// Notes      : This is an iterative (loop-based) solution function factorial(n){
   // validate the input
   if(!String(n).match(/^\d+$/)){